npardue/estimating_addtl_NBA_seasons/README.md

 ### Cleaned Data Description
 I analyzed a dataset of over 6k NBA player entries from the 1996-97 to 2018-19 seasons.
-Each entry contained 147 variables that fell into the following categories:
+Each entry contained 147 variables that fell into the following categories, with more detailed descriptions found in the [Glossary]:
  - Age
  - Mileage Stats from Reg.
 Season and Playoffs
     - Games Played, Minutes Played.